bourque/lasp_exercise/README.md

 The plot below shows the values of the data described above over time or wavelength.
 The green, gray, and red shaded regions signify the time coverage of the DownScan, Dark, and UpScan experiments, respectively.
-You may click on the plot in order to expand it.
+You may click on the plot in order to expand it in a new window.

 <p align="center">
   <img src="plots/instrument_data.png"/>